1888games/2048_Apollo/README.md

     SU      SBC   Subtract from accumulator (as above) INCR    INC   Increment value held in address (A register is address 0)

-And by far the handiest instruction is the INDEX instruction.
+And by far the handiest one is the INDEX instruction.
 It can preceed any instruction that has an address operand, and that instruction will then use that index value added to the base address.
 For example:

     INDEX  ARRAY_ID
     CA    MY_ARRAY